 Tile Feature Walls for Kitchens

 Tiled feature walls are gaining popularity with such an incredible range of textured, 3D and patterned tiles available.
-Natalie and the team at Signorino are seeing tiled feature walls being used in place of wallpaper or pieces of art to bring colour, texture and visual interest into kitchen spaces.
+Justin and the team at Tiento are seeing tiled feature walls being used in place of wallpaper or pieces of art to bring colour, texture and visual interest into kitchen spaces.

 There are some 3D tiles that create a really point of visual interest when used as a feature wall.
 These hexagonal tiles are an example of what can be achieved.